rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-aws/src/site/markdown/guide/sqs.md

 <!---
-# This file is part of the ChillDev-Commons.
+# This file is part of the pl.wrzasq.commons.
 #
 # @license http://mit-license.org/ The MIT license
-# @copyright 2017 - 2018 © by Rafał Wrzeszcz - Wrzasq.pl.
+# @copyright 2017 - 2019 © by Rafał Wrzeszcz - Wrzasq.pl.
 -->

 # Handling messages

-If you want your **Lambda** to process [**SQS**](https://aws.amazon.com/sqs/) messages you can use `pl.chilldev.commons.aws.sqs.QueueHandler` class.
+If you want your **Lambda** to process [**SQS**](https://aws.amazon.com/sqs/) messages you can use `pl.wrzasq.commons.aws.sqs.QueueHandler` class.
 It takes care for iterating over fetched messages and and deletes processed messages from the queue:

 ```java
 class MyConsumer